psarangi550/DevOps_With_Ansible/ansible_week2/blocks.md

     - if we are using the `block` like the same as the `tasks` until now

-    - the `benifit` of using the `block` will be we can use the `error handling along with it` like how we do for python using the `try/except/finally`
+    - the `benifit` of using the `block` will be we can use the `error handling along with it` like how we do for python using the `try/except/finally` in the `ansible playbook`

-    - we can define a `resuse` block where we can defne the `except block code`
+    - we can define a `rescue` block where we can defne the `except block code`

+    - if a `block task` got failed then only the `rescue` block going to be `get running`

     - we can define the `always` to define the `executed no matter what like the finally clause`